Can I become a foster parent?

-We receive lots of questions about fostering criteria and eligibility for fostering.
+We receive lots of questions about fostering criteria and eligibility for fostering in East Anglia and the Midlands.
 People often want to foster children but think they will not be considered due to their circumstances.
 We’ve answered some of the most commonly asked fostering questions below.
 But if you have any other questions or concerns, please do get in touch using our form or call 0333 358 3217.

 I'm not married.
 Does it matter?